-Prof. Garza-Reyes’ research has had clear commercial impact: it has so far helped five distribution companies in Mexico and Colombia to significantly reduce their number of routes, distance travelled, excess service time, demand not satisfied, and emission of harmful gases.
+Professor Garza-Reyes’s research has had clear commercial impact: it has so far helped five distribution companies in Mexico and Colombia to significantly reduce their number of routes, distance travelled, excess service time, demand not satisfied, and emission of harmful gases.
 It has also increased their Transportation Overall Vehicle Effectiveness (TOVE), average number of clients served per route and vehicle capacity utilisation.
-“One large Mexican organisation, which transports frozen and refrigerated products, was able to reduce its distribution routes by 27% and distance travelled by 32%” explains Dr Garza-Reyes.
+“One large Mexican organisation, which transports frozen and refrigerated products, was able to reduce its distribution routes by 27% and distance travelled by 32%,” explains Professor Garza-Reyes.

-He has also had four papers published on this subject in highly regarded international journals such as Production Planning & Control, Industrial Management & Data Systems, and the International Journal of Logistics Research and Applications.
-He has also co-authored two conference papers which were published and presented in the 20th Logistics Research Network (LRN) Conference in Derby, UK and the 27th International Conference on Flexible Automation and Intelligent Manufacturing (FAIM) in Modena, Italy.
+Professor Garza-Reyes has also had 11 journal and conference papers published on this subject in highly ranked journals such as Production Planning and Control, Industrial Management and Data Systems, and the International Journal of Logistics Research and Applications as well as international conferences that include Industrial Engineering and Operations Management (IEOM), Flexible Automation and Intelligent Manufacturing (FAIM) and Logistics Research Network (LRN).

 Impact on teaching and learning

-The lean logistics research has led to the recruitment of a PhD student, who is undertaking further work in this area under the supervision of Prof. Garza-Reyes and Dr Tony Anosike.
+The lean logistics research has led to the recruitment of a number of PhD students, who are undertaking further work in this area under the supervision of Prof. Garza-Reyes and Dr Tony Anosike.
 In addition, this work is being used as a case study for the master-level module Improving Supply Chain and Logistics Operations of the MSc in Supply Chain Improvement offered by the College of Business, Law and Social Sciences.
 Since most of the students taking this module are in employment, they have been able to replicate this application of lean thinking within their own organisations.

 The lean logistics research is an international collaboration involving academics from several institutions in the UK and Mexico: University of Derby, University of Warwick, University of the West of England, University of Coventry, Universidad de Monterrey (Mexico), Instituto Politécnico Nacional (Mexico), and the Mexican Institute of Transportation.
-Prof. Garza-Reyes is leading this collaboration and is supported by the following colleagues at the University of Derby: Dr Tony Anosike, Senior Lecturer in Supply Chain Management, and Mr Simon Peter Nadeem, Graduate Teaching Assistant and PhD researcher.
+Prof. Garza-Reyes is leading this collaboration and is supported by the following colleagues at the University of Derby: Dr. Tony Anosike, Senior Lecturer in Supply Chain Management, and Dr. Simon Peter Nadeem, Lecturer in Operations and Supply Chain Management.

 A measure of our work’s value is in the external funding we’ve secured for projects from: